oren/oren.github.io/articles/good-strategy/README.md

 This is not a strategy since it's doesn't include a diagnosis of the probelm and also missing a guiding policy.

+### Strategy C:

+* Challenge: the unemployment rate in the US during Covid reached 14.4%.
+How to lower it back to 3.8%?
+* Statement: we need to drop the unemployment rate to a single digit and we'll do that by working together as a strong nation.

+This is not a strategy.
+It's an objective.
+There is no diagnosis of the problem, no guiding policy, and no coherent actions.

 ## 5. Examples of a Good Strategy
 *Note: This section is under development*